Apple Cinnamon Conserve (No Sugar)

 Apple Cinnamon Conserve made without sugar is a lovely fresh tasting conserve that is not too sweet.
 This recipe for Apple Cinnamon Conserve has no added sugar.
 The sweetness comes from the natural sweetness of the fruit itself.
-I really like to eat Apple Cinnamon Conserve on grilled chicken or pork but it is even good on a simple piece of toast.
+I really like to eat Apple Cinnamon Conserve on grilled chicken or pork but it is even good to eat on its own.

 Apple Cinnamon Conserve